pacificpelican/okconcept0/README.md

   <br />
   <br />
   <li>
-    You can view objects by entering them into the input at{" "}
+    You can view objects by entering them into the input at
     <a href="/Objectbrowser">Objectbrowser</a>
   </li>
   <li>